DiegoHuertaD/diegoh/content/working_paper/Labor_Policy/index.md

-Abstract: In many countries, there is a size threshold above which stricter employment protection legislations (EPLs) apply.
-Thus EPLs are essentially S-shaped as a function of firm size.
-This article develops a political theory that rationalizes the existence of such policies.
-Citizens are heterogeneous in wealth and make an occupational choice that determines their voting preferences for EPLs.
-The equilibrium policy is S-shaped regardless of the political orientation of the government.
-Even if the government cares only about workers, it keeps workers in smaller firms unprotected.
-Conversely, even if it cares exclusively about entrepreneurs, it imposes stricter EPLs on larger firms.
+Abstract: This article develops a theory that explains the political origins of size-contingent Employment Protection Legislation (EPL), which imposes stricter rules on firms whose number of employees exceeds a certain threshold.
+In the model, citizens are heterogeneous in wealth and make an occupational choice that determines their voting preferences for EPL.
+The equilibrium policy only protects workers in larger firms, regardless of the government's primary concern for either workers or entrepreneurs.
+Firms strategically adjust their labor in response to a size-contingent policy, resulting in welfare distortions.
+Welfare distortions can be eliminated by properly regulating independent negotiations between workers and entrepreneurs.